thexeno/DS1307_Emulator/DS1307emulator_combo/combo-lib/readme.md

-##RTC Emulator V1.1 - DS1307 emulation
+##RTC Emulator V1.2 - DS1307 emulation

-### This library is fully portable on more MCUs thanks to the user defined HAL files available
+### This library is fully portable on more MCUs thanks to the user defined HAL files available.
+If needed, open an Issue.

+Main changes from the V1.1:

+- More efficient RAM usage
+- Data handling memory improved of NVRAM
+- I2C library upgrade

 It is released under MIT licence, see LICENSE file.